robertpeteuil/multi-cloud-control/README.rst

 - Linux
 - macOS (OS X)
+- Windows 10 'Bash on Windows'

 Pre-Reqs
 --------

-Some libraries used for secure authentication may require compilation during the installation process.
-If compilation is required, the following packages must be installed before the ``pip install`` command (listed below) is executed:
+The libraries used for secure authentication may require compilation during the installation process on some systems.
+In order to sucessfully compile these dependancies, the following packages must be installed before installation:

 **Installing Pre-Reqs on Debian / Ubuntu Based Systems:**